Production Management System Definition:

 - Receiving orders from specific departments

-- Material requirement to be fullfil for the order received
+- The material required to be fulfilled for the order received

 - Bill of material required plan